SharePoint/sp-dev-training-spfx-react-fabric/Demos/01-webpart/README.md

 1. Open the **package.json** file in the root of the project

     Notice the presence of a few extra packages in the `dependencies` section.
-The `react` & `react-dom` packages contain the core React web framework and the bridge between React & the DOM while `@types/react` & `@types/react-dom` contain the TypeScript type declarations for the libraries.
+The `react` & `react-dom` packages contain the core React web framework and the bridge between React amd the DOM, while `@types/react` & `@types/react-dom` contain the TypeScript type declarations for the libraries.

 1. Open the web part in the **./src/webparts/reactWebPartDemo/ReactWebPartDemoWebPart.ts** file.

-    Notice the main difference in this web part from one that does not leverage the React Framework is in the `render()` method.
+    The main difference between this web part and one that does not leverage the React Framework is in the `render()` method.
 Instead of writing HTML out, it first creates a new React component and then uses the `ReactDom.render()` method to render the component into the `div` for the web part.

     The React component that is created is the **ReactWebPartDemo**.